-There are many different options for containment/barrier management.
-Choosing the right solution for your project requires a good understanding of the options.
-See why RealWall™ and LiteBarrier™ are the most advanced, most innovative temporary containment solutions that outperform all other options available.
+There are many options for temporary containment.
+Below, you’ll see why RealWall™, LiteBarrier™ and FireblockWall™ are the most innovative temporary containment systems that outperform all other options available.

 Polycarbonate Plastic Systems

 Polycarbonate partitions are sometimes used as a dust barrier in infection control containment solutions.
-Typically, these systems are not very durable, and the frames can warp and rack over time compromising the ICRA requirements.
-Additionally, the panels can easily be bumped out of the frames and the cam attachment system is easily jostled loose over time further impacting ICRA effectiveness.
+Typically, these systems are not very durable.
+The frames can warp and crack over time, compromising ICRA requirements.
+Additionally, polycarbonate panels can easily be bumped out of the frames, and the cam attachment system is easily jostled loose over time, further impacting ICRA effectiveness.

-While polycarbonate panel systems are cleanable and reusable, they are not very durable or stable options, and most do not seamlessly integrate into a facility’s look and aesthetic.
-They also do not reduce renovation noise.
+While polycarbonate panel systems are cleanable and reusable, they are not very durable or stable options.
+Most do not seamlessly integrate into a facility’s overall aesthetic, nor do they reduce renovation noise.

 Plastic Sheeting Partitions

-Plastic sheeting containment is commonly constructed using metal studs, PVC piping or telescopic poles as a barrier frame then covered or wrapped with thick plastic sheeting.
-The process of erecting this kind of containment requires the measuring and cutting of sheeting to fit the area that needs to be contained.
+Plastic sheeting containment is commonly constructed using metal studs and PVC piping (or telescopic poles) as a barrier frame, which is then covered or wrapped with thick plastic sheeting.
+It’s a process that requires the measuring and cutting plastic sheeting to fit the area that needs to be contained.

-Like a tarp, plastic sheeting is easily damaged and must be repeatedly inspected for rips and tears.
-The sheeting is not easily cleanable and does not provide any sound reduction, and cannot meet ICRA Class IV requirements, which is necessary for healthcare applications.
-It also doesn’t hide the renovation work and looks sloppy.
-Upon completion of the project, the plastic sheeting must be disposed of, the structure dismantled, and rebuilt with new sheeting for the next phase of work.
+Similar to tarp, plastic sheeting is easily damaged and must be repeatedly inspected for rips and tears.
+The sheeting is not easy to clean, doesn’t provide sound reduction, and cannot meet ICRA Class IV requirements, which is necessary for healthcare applications.
+And because plastic sheeting doesn’t hide the renovation work, it looks sloppy.
+Upon completion of the project, plastic sheeting must be disposed of.
+In addition, the structure must be dismantled and then rebuilt with new sheeting for the next phase of work.